redhat-openstack/openstack-puppet-modules/README.md

 ## Limitations

-This module currently has **VERY** basic functionality.
+This module currently has somewhat limited functionality.
 More parameters and configuration parameters will be added later.

 Tested on CentOS 7, Puppet (CE) 3.7.5 and DSC 2.1.5.